< AllMoto's Motorcycle Investor mag

 Yes, comparing the two is like comparing…oh I dunno…a Sopwith Camel with an F-16.
 They’re essentially the same thing, but one would suck the pilot out of the cockpit of the other on the way past.

 Still, I had to think about it.
-While I was chewing it over in my head (and poured another glass of red to aid the process) several other Lemmings and guests piled into the debate, some of whom decided to act as my financial advisors (rather like having Trump run a women’s shelter) while others decided to negotiate on my behalf.
+While I was chewing it over in my head (and poured another glass of red to aid the process) several other Lemmings and guests piled into the debate, some of whom decided to act as my financial advisors (rather like having Trump run a women’s shelter) while others urged to negotiate something resembling a financial peace agreement.

 Some decided the relative prices should be adjusted according to top speed, others according to how shiny it is, and a third faction thought a formula along the lines of the horsepower divided by the weight and multiplied by the number of spokes in the wheels might work.